Our Work

 A livelihood constitutes the ability to make a living.
 A livelihood is sustainable when it can survive the stress and shocks of the surrounding environment while not undermining the natural resource base.

-For more than two decades, International Medical Corps has provided livelihoods assistance to enable communities to recover from disaster.
+For more than two decades, International Medical Corps has provided livelihood assistance that enables communities to recover from disasters.
 In the face of armed conflict or natural disaster, those most vulnerable are often forced to sell off their limited wealth—including livestock, seeds and household goods—to purchase necessities required for survival, such as food, medicine and clothing, or to pay for school fees and other essential services.

-Because of this, protecting and promoting livelihoods is central to our mission to support swift recoveries from disaster and to strengthen local capacities to survive future shocks.
+Because of this, protecting and promoting livelihoods is central to our mission to support swift recoveries from disaster and to enable communities to better survive future shocks.
 We help expand temporary income-earning opportunities—focusing, for example, on rebuilding, strengthening and diversifying the centers of wealth that communities draw upon for their livelihoods.

 READ MORE